Educators Harness Virtual Reality to Enhance Special Needs Education

 Many instructors in the field of special needs education have likely heard of virtual reality (VR) and its uses for learners with physical or mental disabilities.
 But how should it be used?
 When?
 And for which groups of learners?

 For some companies, that answer is everywhere and anywhere.
 Last week, the U.K.-based Inclusive Technology announced a new product: Inclusive ClassVr.
+This technology is a creation of the Inclusive Technology and Avantis Education partnership.
+Educational three-dimensional computer visual environment was created by virtual reality developers with the aim of expanding the possibilities of cognition of the surrounding world through play and research.
 The product is marketed for ‘special and early education.’
 It’s that kind of language—lacking precision and typically treating special needs education as a catch-all category—that might turn an educator off.

 But Inclusive Technology believes virtual reality can be used to bring a class together regardless of their learning ability.